Find your perfect trip

 • Pick up and Drop

-• Three-star category hotel in Kathmandu including Breakfast.
+• 3 -star category hotel in Kathmandu including Breakfast.

 • Tea house/lodge including Breakfast, Lunch, and Dinner.

-• Standard twin-sharing accommodation in a guesthouse in Biratnagar including breakfast
+• Twin-sharing accommodation in a guesthouse in Biratnagar including Breakfast

 • Domestic flights (Kathmandu – Suketar – Kathmandu)